Whether you've continuously fought severe illness or had an emergent injury, when a person hears "You need ostomy surgery," those words stop time.

 Bree Nicole, ileostomy since 2011

-"I had an ileostomy and was told it was going to be most likely permanent.
+"I had a temporary ileostomy but was told it was probably going to be permanent.
 After five surgeries there wasn't much the doctors could do.
 I'm here to tell you there's hope.
-After a year I was able to get a reversal, rare in my case, but possible.
-I remember being in very little pain with the ileostomy.
+After a year I was able to get a reversal, rare in my case, but it happened.
+I remember being in very little pain with my ileostomy.
 Yes, it has its woes, but it eliminated so many sleepless nights from pain and I was able to have a great social life.
 I was able to do everything I could before, even had a relationship.
 Now that I've had the reversal, I'm back in constant pain and had three more surgeries.
 Having an ostomy is not the end.
 Your quality of life will be better if you allow it.
 This is not the end, it's actually the beginning."

 Ginnie Kasten, ileostomy since 1981